sagemath/sagewiki_to_gh-2022-10-10/Publications_using_SAGE.md

   x.y.z)}, The Sage Development Team, YYYY, {\tt http://www.sagemath.org}.
 }}}

 Also, be sure to find out what components of Sage, e.g., !NumPy, PARI, GAP, that your calculation uses, and properly attribute those systems (for example, ask on sage-devel).
+Also, you may use the {{{get_systems}}} method:

+{{{
+sage: from sage.misc.citation import get_systems
+sage: get_systems("integrate(cos(x^2), x)")
+['MPFI', 'ginac', 'GMP', 'Maxima']
+}}}

 Similarly, consider finding out who wrote the Sage code you're using and acknowledge them explicitly as well.

 === EndNote (RIS file) ===